opnfv/domino/docs/userguide/overview.rst

 by multiple sites, Domino Server picks the site that can host the most number of VNFs.
 When not all VNFs can be hosted on the same site, the TOSCA file is partitioned into multiple files, one for each site.
+These files share a common part (e.g, meta-data, policy-types, version, description, virtual resources that are not targeted by any policy rule, etc.).
+Each site specific file has also a non-common part that only appears in that file (i.e., virtual resources explicitly assigned to that site and the policy rules that accompany those virtual resources.

-These files share a common part (e.g, meta-data, policy-types, version, description, etc.) and non-common parts (e.g., VNFs not mapped onto a specific domain and their dependents are excluded from topology description and policy targets).
-In the current Domino convention, if a VNF (or any node) does not have a policy rule (i.e., it is not specified as a target in any of the policy rules), that resource is wild carded by default and treated as part of the "common part".
-For the example above, no partitioning would occur as all VNFs are mapped onto site-3; Domino Server simply delivers the Tosca file to Domino Client hosted on site-3.
+In the current Domino convention, if a VNF (or any virtual resource) does not have a policy rule (i.e., it is not specified as a target in any of the policy rules) and it also is not dependent on any VNF (or any virtual resource) that is assigned to another site, that resource is wild carded by default and treated as part of the "common part".
+Also note that currently Domino does not support all or nothing semantics: if some of the virtual resources are not mappable to any domain because they are targets of policy rules that are not supported by any site, these portions will be excluded while the remaining virtual resources will be still be part of one or more template files to be distributed to hosting sites.
+When NSDs and VNFDs are prepared, these conventions must be kept in mind.
+In the future releases, these conventions can change based on the new use cases.

+For the example above, no partitioning would occur as all VNFs are mapped onto site-3;
+Domino Server simply delivers the Tosca file to Domino Client hosted on site-3.
 When TOSCA cannot be consumed by a particular site directly, Domino Server can utilize existing translators (e.g., heat-translator) to first translate the template before delivery.

 Internal Processing Pipeline at Domino Server